jyothimnayak/Contact-Manager-App/README.md

 # Contact-Manager-App
-Angular application.
+It is an Angular application which contains 3 samples sign in page, sign up page and contact list page.

-steps to run the contact-manager-app.
+#steps to run the contact-manager-app.

 1.download repos.